amandabee/workshops/2019/j298/index.md

 Counties, council districts, police precincts -- these are all polygons.
 But not zipcodes.
 [Zipcodes aren't shapes](https://github.com/iandees/wtf-zipcodes).

 > Y'all.
 ZIP codes are not defined areas.
 Addresses have ZIP codes.
 The definition of a "ZIP code" is a list of addresses.
-And there are lots of different ways to take a bunch of points and turn them into a polygon. --[Lyzi "Bonecrusher" Diamond (https://twitter.com/lyzidiamond/status/1071627800967139328)
+And there are lots of different ways to take a bunch of points and turn them into a polygon. --[Lyzi "Bonecrusher" Diamond](https://twitter.com/lyzidiamond/status/1071627800967139328)

 Geographic polygons are usually defined in one of two specialized file formats -- a "Shapefile" or a "KML" file.
 The syntax of the file types varies, but they contain basically the same information -- a series of lat/lon pairs that connect to form the shape.